addstar34/addstar34.github.io/_posts/2016-08-19-ruby-sudoku-checker-challenge.md

 {% highlight ruby %}
 region = board[x][y, 3] + board[x + 1][y, 3] + board[x + 2][y, 3]
-return 'Try again!' if region.sum != 45
+return 'Try again!' unless line.valid?
 {% endhighlight %}

-This part of code is actually forming the regions as an array and then calls our `array.sum` method to the region.
+This part of code is actually forming the regions as an array and then calls our array `valid?` method on the region.
 Lets break down how it creates the regions.

 {% highlight ruby %}
 region = board[x][y, 3] + board[x + 1][y, 3] + board[x + 2][y, 3]